-If on any Interest Payment Date the amount held in the Interest Sub-Account is less than the interest payable on such Interest Payment Date, then the Board shall immediately pay over to the Trustee for deposit to the credit of the Interest Sub-Account, the sum required to cure such deficiency.
-If on any December 1, the amount held in the Principal Sub-Account is less than the amount required to pay the principal amount of Outstanding Bonds maturing on that December 1, then the Board shall immediately pay over to the Trustee for deposit to the credit of the Principal Sub-Account, the sum required to cure such deficiency.
+If on any Interest Payment Date the amount held in the Interest Sub-Account is less than the interest payable on a Series on such Interest Payment Date, then the Board shall immediately pay over to the Trustee for deposit to the credit of the applicable Interest Sub-Account, the sum required to cure such deficiency.
+If on any December 1, the amount held in the applicable Principal Sub-Account is less than the amount required to pay the principal amount of Outstanding Bonds of a Series maturing on that

+December 1, then the Board shall immediately pay over to the Trustee for deposit to the credit of the Principal Sub-Account, the sum required to cure such deficiency.